primkey7607/primkey7607.github.io/_news/announcement_4.md

 related_posts: false
 ---

 :warning: I am officially on the job market for a research position.
-If you have spots on your data science/LLM research team, or are a faculty in search of a postdoc, please reach out! :warning:
+If you are looking for someone who has experience in databases, data science or LLM research, please reach out! :warning: